xperiandri/blazor-fluxor/samples/01-CounterSample/README.md

 2. Name the project `CounterSample`.
 3. Add the Blazor-Fluxor nuget package to your Client project.
 Note that you might have to tick the checkbox `Include prerelease`.

+### Initializing the store
+Fluxor has the ability to write your own middleware libraries or use existing 3rd party libraries.
+As these libraries may require Javascript inserted into the hosting html you must first call `@Store.Initialize()` in your main layout page.
+1. In the Client project open the file `Shared\MainLayout.cshtml`
+2. Beneath the `@inherits BlazorLayoutComponent` line add `@inject Blazor.Fluxor.IStore Store`
+3. Beneath that add `@Store.Initialize()` - This will initialize the store and inject any required Javascript

 ### Automatic discovery of store features
 1. In the Client project find the `Program.cs` file.
 2. Add `using Blazor.Fluxor;`